 ISAF is particularly involved in the work of the following:

-- The Marine Safety Committee and it's Sub-Committes on Radio Communications and Search and Rescue (COMSAR) and Safety of Navigation (NAV).
+- The Marine Safety Committee and it's Sub-Committe on Navigation and Communication and Search and Rescue sub-committee NCSR.

 - Marine Environment Protection Committee